-

 Digital filing and new reporting requirements

-Companies, LLPs, and limited partnerships may be required to file more detailed information at Companies House, and they must use digital filing methods starting 1 April 2027.
+Companies, LLPs, and limited partnerships may be required to file more detailed information at Companies House, and they must use digital filing methods anticipated to be effective from 1 April 2027.

 - Small and micro entities lose their reduced filing provisions and must file full accounts, including a Profit & Loss account.